St Bartholomew-the-Great: Medieval Priory

+Dissolution

-The final Prior was Robert Fuller, the Abbot of Waltham Holy Cross.
+The last Prior was Robert Fuller, the Abbot of Waltham Holy Cross.
 He was favoured by King Henry VIII, having been invited to attend the christening of Prince Edward, and did not oppose the dissolution of the Priory.

-While much of the hospital survived the Dissolution of the Monasteries, about half of the priory's church was ransacked before being demolished in 1543.
-Having escaped the Great Fire of London of 1666, the church fell into disrepair, becoming occupied by squatters in the 18th century.
-W. G. Grace, however, was one famous congregant before its restoration in the late 19th century, when it was rebuilt under Sir Aston Webb's direction.
+While much of the hospital survived the Dissolution of the Monasteries, about half of the priory's church was ransacked then demolished in 1543.
+Having escaped the Great Fire of London of 1666, the surviving parts of the church fell into disrepair.
 During Canon Edwin Savage's tenure as rector, the church was further restored at the cost of more than £60,000.
-The surviving building had comprised part of a priory adjoining St Bartholomew's Hospital, but its nave was pulled down up to the last bay but the crossing and choir survive largely intact from the Norman and later Middle Ages, enabling its continued use as a parish church.
+The surviving building had comprised part of a priory adjoining St Bartholomew's Hospital, but its nave was pulled down up to the last bay although the lofty crossing arches and choir survive largely intact from the Norman and later Middle Ages, enabling its continued use as a parish church.

 The church and some of the priory buildings were briefly used as the third Dominican friary (Black Friars) of London, refounded by Queen Mary I of England in 1556 and closed in 1559.
 Part of the main entrance to the church remains at West Smithfield, nowadays most easily recognisable by its half-timbered, late 16th-century, Tudor frontage built on the older (13th-century) stone arch.
 This adaptation may originally have been carried out by the Dominican friars in the 1550s, or by the post-Reformation patron of the advowson, Lord Rich, Lord Chancellor of England (1547–51).
 From this gatehouse to the west door of the church, the path leads along roughly where the south aisle of the nave formerly existed.
-Very little trace of its monastic buildings now survive.

 Later history

-In the early 1720s, at the suggestion of Governor of Pennsylvania Sir William Keith, 4th Baronet, the American polymath and patriot Benjamin Franklin worked as a typesetter in a printer's shop in what is now the Church of St Bartholomew-the-Great.
+In the early 1720s, at the suggestion of Governor of Pennsylvania Sir William Keith Bt, the American polymath and patriot Benjamin Franklin worked as a typesetter in a printer's shop in what is now the Church of St Bartholomew-the-Great.

 The Lady chapel at the east end had been previously used for commercial purposes and it was there that Benjamin Franklin worked for a year as a journeyman printer.
-The north transept was also formerly used as a blacksmith's forge.
+The north transept was also formerly used as a blacksmith's forge, then occupied by squatters in the 18th century.